Kalamazoo Metro: Founding

 The City of Kalamazoo entered into a lease agreement with Kalamazoo City Lines in 1958, where the city took over the planning and funding of bus service, and hired Kalamazoo City Lines to operate it.
 National City Lines ended its services in Jackson in 1964, leading to concerns that service in Kalamazoo would soon meet the same fate.

 In the November 8, 1966 municipal election, Kalamazoo voters approved a city charter amendment that authorized the city to operate bus service directly.
 The city of Kalamazoo began operation of the bus system on January 1, 1967, retaining most of the staff of Kalamazoo City Lines.
 The newly formed service was branded as "Metro Transit" in October 1967, coinciding with the arrival of a fleet of new GM New Look buses, funded in part by a federal grant.

 Expansion

 Metro Transit expanded its services in the 1970s, extending bus lines outside Kalamazoo city limits.
-A new fleet of fully wheelchair-accessible buses was placed in service in 1980, the first fullly accessible bus fleet in the state of Michigan.
+A new fleet of fully wheelchair-accessible buses was placed in service in 1980, the first fully accessible bus fleet in the state of Michigan.
 Metro Transit installed automatic passenger counters on its buses in 1980 as part of a demonstration project, funded by the state of Michigan.